In Cyprus, the bank run that wasn't

 Many of those waiting in line for the banks to reopen were in fact elderly people who had run short of ready cash.
 They said they were uncomfortable with bank cards and so unable to use the ATMs that had remained in operation throughout.

-Others probably realized that they had just as much chance of getting their money later rather than on day one.
+Others probably realised that they had just as much chance of getting their money later rather than on day one.

 "We were planning to take our money out but we're going to wait ... it's going to be chaos today," Constantina Economidou, a civil servant, said on Thursday.